plugin-llms

 , the page will be included inllms.txt

-, otherwise it will be excluded.Pages which is disabled by
+, otherwise it will be excluded.Pages that are disabled by

 frontmatter.llmstxt